zellygao/CS.11.01-Lab1.1/README.md

 Prompt + input: :  Enter your age: 22

-22-year olds should date somebody who is at least 18 years old.
+Output:  22-year olds should date somebody who is at least 18 years old.

 Credit: Thanks to Jim Cohoon at The University of Virginia